Conspicuous Gallantry Cross

 The Conspicuous Gallantry Cross (CGC) is a second level military decoration of the British Armed Forces.
 Created in 1993 and first awarded in 1995, it was instituted after a review of the British honours system to remove distinctions of rank in the awarding of gallantry decorations.
 The Victoria Cross is the only higher combat gallantry award presented by the United Kingdom.

 History

 The CGC was instituted in the aftermath of the 1993 review of the honours system.
 As part of the drive to remove distinctions of rank in awards for bravery, the CGC replaced both the Distinguished Conduct Medal (Army) and the Conspicuous Gallantry Medal (Naval and Air) as second level awards to other ranks and ratings.
 The CGC also replaced the Distinguished Service Order (DSO), in its role as an award to officers for gallantry.
 The DSO was retained as an award for outstanding leadership.
 The CGC now serves as the second level award for gallantry for all ranks across the whole armed forces.
-It was designed and sculpted by Michael Rizzello, OBE (1926-2004) for the Royal Mint.
+It was designed and sculpted by Michael Rizzello for the Royal Mint.